GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/data-processing/ray/README.md

 ![data-processing](/best-practices/ml-platform/docs/images/data-processing-ray-workflow.png)

-## Prerequisites

-- This guide was developed to be run on the [playground machine learning platform](/best-practices/ml-platform/examples/platform/playground/README.md).
-If you are using a different environment the scripts and manifest will need to be modified for that environment.

 ## Data processing steps

 The dataset has product information such as id, name, brand, description, image urls, product specifications.